The List Building Strategies That Grew 251,000 Subscribers

 The point is, they work.
 If you are still apprehensive about using one, consider another amazing alternative: the feature box.

-First proposed and popularized by Derek Halpern of Social Triggers, a feature box is a large, well, box that sits above your company blog’s content, presenting a snapshot of what the blog is about and why people will benefit if they subscribe via email.
-To see an example in action, check our personal example on the Help Scout blog:
+First proposed and popularized by Derek Halpern of Social Triggers, a feature box is a large box that sits above your company blog’s content, presenting a snapshot of what the blog is about and why people will benefit if they subscribe via email.

 The feature box works extremely well for the following reasons: